liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 ------------------------------

 ARKode provides an extensive set of functions that can be used to obtain solver performance information.
-In the tables :ref:`CInterface.ARKodeOutputTable`, :ref:`CInterface.ARKodeRootOutputTable`, :ref:`CInterface.ARKDlsOutputTable` and :ref:`CInterface.ARKSpilsOutputTable`, we list all of the optional output functions in ARKode, which are then described in detail in the remainder of this section.
+We organize these into four
+groups:

+1. General ARKode output routines are in the subsection :ref:`CInterface.ARKodeMainOutputs`,
+2. ARKode implicit solver output routines are in the subsection :ref:`CInterface.ARKodeImplicitSolverOutputs`,
+3. Output routines regarding root-finding results are in the subsection :ref:`CInterface.ARKodeRootOutputs`,
+4. Dense linear solver output routines are in the subsection :ref:`CInterface.ARKDlsOutputs` and
+5. Iterative linear solver output routines are in the subsection :ref:`CInterface.ARKSpilsOutputs`.

+Following each table, we elaborate on each function.

-Some of the optional outputs, especially the various counters, can be very useful in determining how successful the :c:func:`ARKode()` solver is in doing its job.
-For example, the counters *nsteps*, *nfe_evals* and *nfi_evals* provide a rough measure of the overall cost of a given run, and can be compared among runs with differing input options to suggest which set of options is most efficient.
-The ratio *nniters*/*nsteps* measures the performance of the nonlinear iteration in solving the nonlinear systems at each stage; typical values for this range from 1.1 to 1.8.
-The ratio *njevals*/*nniters* (in the case of a direct linear solver), and the ratio *npevals*/*nniters* (in the case of an iterative linear solver) measure the overall degree of nonlinearity in these systems, and also the quality of the approximate Jacobian or preconditioner being used.
-Thus, for example, *njevals*/*nniters* can indicate if a user-supplied Jacobian is inaccurate, if this ratio is larger than for the case of the corresponding internal Jacobian.
-The ratio *nliters*/*nniters* measures the performance of the Krylov iterative linear solver, and thus (indirectly) the quality of the preconditioner.
+Some of the optional outputs, especially the various counters, can be very useful in determining the efficiency of various methods inside the :c:func:`ARKode()` solver.
+For example:

+* The counters *nsteps*, *nfe_evals* and *nfi_evals* provide a rough measure of the overall cost of a given run, and can be compared between runs with different solver options to suggest which set of options is the most efficient.

+* The ratio *nniters*/*nsteps* measures the performance of the nonlinear iteration in solving the nonlinear systems at each stage, providing a measure of the degree of nonlinearity in the problem.
+  Typical values of this for a Newton solver on a general problem range from 1.1 to 1.8.

+* When using a Newton nonlinear solver, the ratio *njevals*/*nniters* (in the case of a direct linear solver), and the ratio *npevals*/*nniters* (in the case of an iterative linear solver) can measure the overall degree of nonlinearity in the problem, since these are updated infrequently, unless the Newton method convergence slows.

+* When using a Newton nonlinear solver, the ratio *njevals*/*nniters* (when using a direct linear solver), and the ratio *nliters*/*nniters* (when using an iterative linear solver) can indicate the quality of the approximate Jacobian or preconditioner being used.
+For example, if this ratio is larger for a user-supplied Jacobian or Jacobian-vector product routine than for the difference-quotient routine, it can indicate that the user-supplied Jacobian is inaccurate.

-Similarly, the ratio of explicit stability-limited steps to accuracy-limited steps can measure the quality of the ImEx splitting used (with a higher-quality splitting dominated by accuracy-limited steps).
+* The ratio *expsteps*/*accsteps* can measure the quality of the ImEx splitting used, since a higher-quality splitting will be dominated by accuracy-limited steps.

+* The ratio *nsteps*/*step_attempts* can measure the quality of the time step adaptivity algorithm, since a poor algorithm will result in more failed steps, and hence a lower ratio.

+It is therefore recommended that users retrieve and output these statistics following each run, and take some time to investigate alternate solver options that will be more optimal for their particular problem of interest.

+.. _CInterface.ARKodeMainOutputs:

 Main solver optional output functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _CInterface.ARKodeOutputTable:

-Table: Optional outputs for ARKode
-"""""""""""""""""""""""""""""""""""""""

 .. cssclass:: table-bordered